 - 11:30pm Lailah Tov (Lights out)

-Participants on AWB will constantly be taking part in structured programs.
-In order not to disrupt these programs, they will not be allowed to receive or make calls during programmed hours.
-In the event of family emergency or other issues, we ask that you contact the Young Judaea staff emergency cell phone number that will be provided in a future communication.
-Additionally, we plan to have a daily blog and pictures posted of the past days events to showcase and inform what we are doing on the actual program.
+Participants on AWB will be taking part in structured programs.
+Phones will not be permitted during program hours and we encourage participants to limit their phone use so they can be more immersed in the experience.
+In order not to disrupt these programs, we ask that you refrain from contacting your child during programming hours.
+In the event of family emergency or other issues, we ask that you contact the Young Judaea staff emergency cell phone number that will be provided before the trip.
+Additionally, we will send periodic emails with photos and updates throughout the trip.

 Before AWB, we will send an information guide to all participants and their parents via e-mail.
 Among more details regarding the programming for the week, it contains the following relevant information: